btwalpole/gemmaruttermasks/README.md

 I chose Next.JS for the front end to utilise it's pre-rendering of HTML for performance, and for it's improved SEO over a plain react app.

-I chose Stripe to handle payments as it's o widely used and well documented.
+I chose Stripe to handle payments as it's so widely used and well documented.
 It's not as easy to work with as for example, Snipcart, but it's significantly cheaper for a small store.
 Snipcart also takes care of all the cart logic for you and for the purposes of improving my React skills I wanted to write this aspect myself.

 Stripe also does automated email receipts for customers and notifies me of a purchase.

 I deployed to Netlify as it seems to be a popular service for JAMStack apps.

-## Challenges Faced & Lessons Learned
+## Learning Points

-* Cart Logic - use the React Context API
+* Cart Logic - use the React Context API.
 * Stripe integration - made a NextJS API route with an async function.
 * Management of products in json file.
 Had to rethink the structure of the objects in there to best account for each product having multiple lining styles.
-* Global styles - learned to use css variables
+* Global styles - learned to use css variables.

-## How to Install Your Project & Use it ??

 ## Future Features

+* Each lining colour should show as in stock or out of stock before you click.
-* Add testing - in particular for the cart functionality and for the integration Stripe.
+* Add testing - in particular for the cart functionality and for the integration with Stripe.
-* Use a CMS to manage products, e.g. Strapi, WP with WPGraphQL
+* Use a CMS to manage products, e.g. Strapi, WP with WPGraphQL.
-* Authentication & Login to save favourites and see past orders
+* Authentication & Login to save favourites and see past orders.
 * Set up a CI/CD pipeline with Docker and Travis CI or similar.
-* Improve accessibility
+* Improve accessibility.
 * Save the cart contents to localStorage.
-* Optimise SEO
+* Optimise SEO.
-* Use more advanced parts of the Stripe API, e.g. Payment Intents with Webhooks
+* Use more advanced parts of the Stripe API, e.g. Payment Intents with Webhooks.
-* Make use of https://useshoppingcart.com/ to simplify the Stripe integratino
+* Make use of https://useshoppingcart.com/ to simplify the Stripe integration.
 * Add a dark mode.
 Some excellent ideas here for Gatsby which should be applicable to Next.JS https://www.joshwcomeau.com/react/dark-mode/